Tbseddy/Data-Analytics-Training/README.md

 * Select where you want the new columns to appear (default is the same column).
 * Click Finish.

+#### To create a formula in Google Sheets that highlights a cell red if the price is higher than a specific amount, use Conditional Formatting.
+Here's how:

+Step-by-Step Guide:Select the cells you want to apply the rule to (e.g., prices in column B).

+* Click on Format in the top menu.

+* Select Conditional formatting.

+* In the right-hand panel:

+* Under Format cells if, choose "Custom formula is".

+* Enter this formula (replace 100 with your specific threshold and adjust the cell reference if needed):

+* =B1>100
+* Choose a red fill color under the Formatting style.

+* Click Done.

 ## Power BI